Lewis Structures For Polyatomic Ions

 Expanded Octet and Exceptions to the Octet Rule

 While the octet rule provides a useful guideline, some atoms, particularly those in the third period and beyond (like phosphorus, sulfur, chlorine), can accommodate more than eight electrons in their valence shell.
-This is known as an expanded octet.
-For example, in the phosphate ion (PO₄³⁻), phosphorus has an expanded octet.
+Practically speaking, this is known as an expanded octet.
+Take this: in the phosphate ion (PO₄³⁻), phosphorus has an expanded octet.

 There are also exceptions to the octet rule where some atoms may have fewer than eight electrons in their valence shell, such as in some boron compounds.
 These exceptions arise due to the specific electronic configurations of the atoms involved.